chxw/html-css-practice/README.md

 SVG icons are from themify (their CSS stylesheet was NOT used in this).
 Retrieved from [https://themify.me/themify-icons](https://themify.me/themify-icons).

 ## Reflection:
-Respect to whoever is some CSS genius.
-It took me so long to make this very ugly page.
+Respect to whoever is really good at CSS.
+I spent 6 hours on this, and the page still feels pretty ugly.

 ## References:
 [https://www.sitepoint.com/a-basic-html5-template/](https://www.sitepoint.com/a-basic-html5-template/).